sunilrmair/electrical_test_analyzer/README.md

 ## Requirements

 **Cell parameters log**: A file or files (.csv, .xlsx, etc.) containing information about cell builds.
 Contains one row per sample.
 Should at least contain columns "Sample name" and "Active area (cm2)".
-Other example columns include: [TODO: list]
+Other example columns include Cell type, Cathode type, Separator type, Separator thickness (mm), etc.

 **Test parameters log**: Files (.csv, .xlsx, etc.) containing information about tests.
 Contains one row per test.
 Should at least contain columns "Sample name" and "File specifier".
 "File specifier" should contain a substring of the raw data filename such that, along with the sample name, a unique file in the data directory is specified (i.e. `sample_name is in file_name and file_specifier is in file_name` is `True` for exactly one file in the data directory).
 Note that "File specifier" can simply be the entire file name.
-Other example columns include [TODO: list].
+Other example columns include Cell temperature (C), Bubbler type, Bubbler temperature (C), Gas type, etc.

 **Data directory**: A directory or directories containing the raw data files.